techidaily/site-win11-tips/source/_posts/restoring-synapse-functionality-with-razer-devices-on-windows.md

  A lot of users have also said they’ve been able to fix Synapse not detecting devices by selecting a**Repair** option for that software.
 Synapse has a**Repair** option you can select on a Razer Gaming Software window.
 This is how you can select that option in Windows 11/10:

-1. Bring up the Windows uninstaller utility in the Control Panel with a method in our guide for[opening Programs and Features on Windows](https://www.makeuseof.com/windows-open-programs-and-features-tool/) .
+1. Bring up the Windows uninstaller utility in the Control Panel with a method in our guide for [opening Programs and Features on Windows](https://www.makeuseof.com/windows-open-programs-and-features-tool/) .
 2. Then select Razer Synapse in Programs and Features.
 3. Click the**Change** button for Razer Synapse.
 ![The Change button for Synapse](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/change-button.jpg)